 These signs are all clearly visible to the Business and the Product Manager via the monthly/quarterly/annual financials for the product that are monitored closely.

-The “End of Life” phase should be properly managed like any other phases in the product lifecycle.
-Unfortunately this does not always happen.
+The “End of Life” phase should be properly managed like any other phases of the product lifecycle.
+Unfortunately, this does not always happen.
 This is mainly due to the fact that people find it a hard topic to deal with for various reasons.
 The fact is that the earlier that the decline is dealt with, the better it is for all concerned.